adorsys/datasafe/SECURITY.WHITEPAPER.md

 due to support of multiple recipients from CMS standard.
 Anyone can send file to user's inbox if his inbox location is known.

 ## File location encryption
 Files can be stored in subdirectories.
-Each part of path encrypted separately using AES-GCM-SIV algorithm.
+Each part of path encrypted separately using AES-SIV algorithm.
 (Synthetic Initialization Vector) [RFC-845](https://tools.ietf.org/html/rfc845).

 Default implementation of symmetric path encryption is integrity preserving which means that each segment is authenticated against its parent path hash (SHA-256 digest), so attacker can't move a/file to b/file without being detected.

-It requires 2 secret keys for path encryption/decryption (both 256 bit size by default):
+It requires 2 secret keys for path encryption/decryption (both 256 bit key size by default, block size 128 bit):
 -  S2V AES key used in CMAC (Cipher-based Message Authentication Code) mode
 -  CTR AES key used in counter mode.